realTristan/bettercache/README.md

 Lightning Fast Caching System for Go.

 # About
 - Better Cache is a native golang caching system that uses an array of bytes for storing data.
 Because of this, we can perform lightning fast full text searches (within nanoseconds to milliseconds).
-The Full Text Search uses PURE Golang code, meaning not a single external package is used.
+The Full Text Search uses no external packages.

 - This project was primarily made for the full text search speeds.
 Because of this, the .Get(), .Set() and .Remove() functions should not be consistently used.
 For best usage, pre-set your cache at the start of your program.